Aluminum Mining in Canada: Everything You Need to Know

-Did you know that Canada is a global leader in aluminum production?
-Aluminum is used in a full spectrum of applications including in many day-to-day consumer products.
-The lightweight metal is a crucial component in vehicles, planes, appliances, cans, kitchen utensils, smartphones, computers, beer kegs and window frames to name just a few examples.
+Aluminum is used in a full spectrum of applications including many day-to-day consumer products.
+The lightweight metal is a crucial component in vehicles, planes, appliances, cans, kitchen utensils, smartphones, computers, beer kegs, and window frames, to name just a few examples.

 12 Canadian Aluminum Mining Facts

-#11 - Quebec is home to approximately 2,500 suppliers and 1,400 aluminum manufacturers.
-(AAC)
+#9 - Quebec is home to 2,400 suppliers and 1,700 manufacturers part of the broader aluminum industry [1]

-Where Is Aluminum Found in Canada?
+Where is Aluminum Found in Canada?

 Aluminum Mining in Canada - Natural Resources Canada